lambduh/lambduh/README.md

 #Modules

 - [`lambduh-transform-s3-event`](https://github.com/lambduh/lambduh-transform-s3-event) - Transforms S3 Event JSON into a flattened object with attached bucket and key
-- [`lambduh-validate`](https://github.com/lambduh/lambduh-validate-s3-key) - Validates fields according to your will
+- [`lambduh-validate`](https://github.com/lambduh/lambduh-validate) - Validates fields according to your will
+- [`lambduh-execute`](https://github.com/lambduh/lambduh-exectue) - Executes any shell string, with an option for showing the logs or not

 #Usage - `options` object flow